Invention is about the future. Looking back at the technology and images that defined us can provide an idea of where we are headed.

 A case in point is the Apple II personal computer.
 The ad below appeared in the venerable Scientific American magazine in May 1980.
-It seems almost laughable in its blatant appeal to the ego, although it was on the certainly on track about the PC’s ability to empower individuals and encourage creativity.
+It seems almost laughable in its blatant appeal to the ego, although it was certainly on track about the PC’s ability to empower individuals and encourage creativity.

 Ben Franklin designing the kite that helped to discover electricity (below) is a provocative image.
 Franklin was the original “scientific” American – statesman, inventor, writer.
 The Apple II, introduced in 1977, came with 4K of memory, expandable to 48K.
 Its CPU speed was rated at 1 MHz.
-It was the kind of tool that could make genius even better.
+It was the kind of tool that could make genius even smarter.

 What kind of man owns his own computer?